Back to all blogs

 What are Scope 2 Emissions?

-Explore the complexities of Scope 2 emissions in carbon management, their impact, and how Arbor's Platform help in effective measurement and reporting.
+Discover the intricacies of Scope 3 emissions, their significance in carbon management, and how Arbor's Platform aids in precise measurement and reporting.

 Scope 2 emissions, carbon footprint, Greenhouse Gas Protocol, renewable energy, carbon management, energy efficiency, carbon offsets, sustainability reporting, indirect emissions